 What Happens to Property Not Bequeathed Under a Will?

 As mentioned above, you can make a residuary bequest and specify who gets anything remaining in your estate.
 If you do not specify what happens to your residuary estate, Texas intestate succession law decides for you.

 Under the laws of intestacy, your leftover assets will go to your closest living relatives.
 Depending on who’s still alive at your death, the laws become more complex, particularly for blended families.

 If you do not bequeath all your assets under your will, there may be unintended consequences.
 For example, it’s entirely possible for a distant relative to inherit remaining assets if you don’t provide specific instructions otherwise via bequests.

 Life is complicated, but estate planning doesn’t have to be.
-At Massingill Attorneys & Counselors at Law, we simplify and explain legal concepts, so our clients feel confident in their decisions.
+At Massingill, we simplify and explain legal concepts, so our clients feel confident in their decisions.

 We take the time to learn every detail about your assets, your family, your wishes, and your dream legacy.
 When you work with our estate planning attorneys, you’ll receive a personalized, unique, and comprehensive estate plan.

 Our quality of work speaks for itself and continually earns us five-star ratings on Google.